katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

-Well because in Go, there is no methods at all, there is no method type, methods are actually syntactic sugar for calling functions passing the struct ("object") as the first parameter (as people are used to do in C).
+Well because in Go, there is no methods at all, there is no method type, methods are actually syntactic sugar for calling functions passing the struct (object) as the first parameter (as people are used to do in C).
+In Go this first parameter is usually called the method receiver, but there is nothing special about it, it is just a parameter being passed to a function.

 Not convinced ?
 Lets elaborate our example: